OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowSeparator.md

 category: 'MODULES'
 ---
 ## Overview
-When building a page sometimes is necessary to separate one `container` from the other with an empty line.
-The high of the empty line between two consecutive `containers` can be adjusted with the property `size`
+When building a webpage sometimes is necessary to separate one `container` from the other with an empty line.
+The high of the empty line between two consecutive `containers` can be adjusted with the property `size`.

 The `RowSepartor` allows to establish a gap between two consecutive `containers`.